Chapter 13 : Me

 I turn around at once, cheeks still stained pink to see that the Slytherin boys have all leaped out of their seats and are covered in green goo.
 Someone has sent a giant slingshot full of slime in their direction, and I don’t need to look around and see James wink at me to know who’s behind it.

 That must have been what he was writing to Fred about, the idiot.
 Though he really does have spectacular timing, as he just prevented Smith from deducting ten points from Gryffindor-from me!
-I’ve never lost a single
+I’ve never lost a single point before!

 “SILENCE!” shouts Smith furiously and the Slytherins immediately stop jumping around like headless chooks, seething, and James, Fred and Mickey try to contain their laughter.
 “YOU THREE!”
 Smith bellows, pointing in the direction of the three troublemakers.
 “WHAT DO YOU THINK YOU’RE PLAYING AT?”